rsaxvc/netyell/README.md

 ###INSTALL

-Clone this repository or download it's contents.
+Clone this repository or download its contents.
 Run:

 	chmod +x install.sh && ./install.sh